 Chapter 2: The Writing Process 1: Preparing

-- Write professional and discipline-specific documents that are clear, concise, correct, and visually engaging (ENL1004 Course Learning Requirement 1).
+- Write professional and discipline-specific documents that are clear, concise, correct, and visually engaging (1).

-- Apply appropriate planning strategies to communicate purpose and message effectively (ENL1004 Course Learning Requirement 1.1).
+- Apply appropriate planning strategies to communicate purpose and message effectively (1.1).

 Like communication in general, good writing comes from following a process.
 Between you hatching an idea and your audience reading and understanding that idea, the writing process enables the author to craft messages in a time-efficient manner that ultimately meets the needs of the audience.
-Without following the four-stage process of (1) preparing, (2) information gathering, (3) drafting, and (4) editing before sending a message (see Fig. 2 below), you may find yourself wasting your own time writing unnecessarily and wasting your reader’s time by confusing them with a message that doesn’t make sense to them or meet their needs.
-The next four chapters deal with each of these four writing stages, dividing them further into several steps that, when followed as a matter of habit, can save you time by helping you write no more or less than what you need to in order to achieve your professional communication goals.
+Without following the four-stage process of (1) preparing, (2) researching, (3) drafting, and (4) editing before sending a message (see Fig. 2 below), you may find yourself wasting your own time writing unnecessarily, as well as wasting your reader’s time by confusing them with a message that doesn’t make sense to them or meet their needs.
+The next four chapters in this textbook’s first unit deal with each of these four writing stages as if they were 15-minute segments of a clockface, dividing them further into several steps that, when followed as a matter of habit, can save you time by helping you write no more or less than what you need to in order to achieve your professional communication goals.

 - 2.1: Knowing Your Purpose for Writing